DivanshLpu/DivanshLpu/README.md

 <div align="center">

-<sub>📌 These cards need at least one **public repo** to render data — once you push your first public repo they'll populate automatically.</sub>
+<sub>📌 These cards need at least one **public repo** to render data — once you push your first public repo they'll populate automatically.
+If cards ever show "Error Fetching Resource," it means the free stats service hit GitHub's rate limit — just refresh after a few minutes, or self-host your own instance for a permanent fix.</sub>

 </div>